USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 Traditional Closing Costs

-Taxes and insurance.
-At closing, you may need to pay a homeowners insurance premium, a mortgage insurance premium and property taxes for the property you’re buying.
+- Taxes and insurance: At closing, you may need to pay a homeowners insurance premium, a mortgage insurance premium and property taxes for the property you’re buying.
 USDA loans require that an escrow account be set up for these taxes and insurance payments.

 These are some of the more common closing costs a buyer will incur, but your closing costs may differ depending on the details of your transaction.